The Responsibility Matrix is a project management tool for correlating project work assignments with project team members.

 - Inform – a team member who needs to be informed about the work on the task because of its impact on their responsibilities

-Another technique that I like to use is CLAM.
+Another technique that I like to use is CALM.

 - Contribute – a team member who provides supporting effort for a task.

 - Approve – a team member who must review and approve the work of the task.